 I still read a lot, constantly trying to learn more as well as to help other novice and intermediate brewers, and I contribute to a lot of homebrewing forums on an almost daily basis.
-My main one is Northern Brewer.
+My main one now is HomebrewTalk.
 I also spend a good deal of time on the AHA homebrewing forums and several others.
-It’s gotten to the point where I feel I know every opinion on every topic, and have of course formed my own conclusions on each of them based on my own experiences.
+It’s gotten to the point where I feel I know every opinion on every topic, and have formed my own conclusions on many topics based on my own experiences.

 Other things virtually unique to me; I brew almost exclusively in small 1.5-3 gallon batches.
 Why?
 Lots of reasons.
 I don’t drink a lot and my beer tends to go stale before I can drink it all, and this problem would be far worse if I was making standard 5-gallon batches each time!
 With the smaller batch size, I get to keep a heck of a lot more variety in my cellar.
-At any given time, I have around 10 different batches of homebrew in the cellar.
+At any given time, I have around 8-10 different batches of homebrew in the cellar.
 So for me, the smaller batches make sense.
 Also it’s quicker, easier, and cheaper to brew small batches.
 I can mash in a bag and sparge very easily.
 I can do everything on my stovetop.
-I don’t have to wait as long for the beer to get up to a boil.
-My equipment doesn’t need to be so big.
+I don’t have to wait as long for the beer to get up to the boil.
+My equipment doesn’t need to be expensive, large, heavy, and take up a lot of space.
 I can chill in a tub sink using a little cold water bath.
 I don’t need to make huge starters for every batch.
 Lots of reasons smaller is better.
 But anyway.

 I like cider almost as much as beer.
-I’ve tried probably almost 100 different commercial brands of cider, and I have planted my own cider apple ochard in the backyard.
+I’ve tried over 100 different commercial brands of cider, and I have planted my own cider apple orchard in the backyard.
 I also love mead.
 I have made my own cider, mead, and wine on occasion and it usually turns out pretty darn good.
 It’s all a lot easier to make than beer – just take your raw juice or honey-water and add yeast!
 I’m really not a wine guy though.
-It’s okay to taste but it’s too dang expensive.
+Wine is okay to taste but it’s too dang expensive.

 I am a self-proclaimed ghetto brewer.
 Why?
-Well, I’ve been brewing for 18+ years, and yet, it took me 13 years to buy glass carboys.
-I also used my blender to mill grains for 4 years before receiving a proper mill as a GIFT.
-I boil on the stovetop and to this day I do not own a propane setup at all.
+Well, I’ve been brewing for 20+ years, and yet, I fermented in plastic buckets for the first 13 years, I used my blender to mill grains for 4 years before receiving a proper mill as a GIFT, to this day I boil every batch on the stovetop and I do not own a propane setup at all.
 Nor a chiller, I use a cold water bath.
 Yes — I am a minimalist.

-A few of my more tasty beer recipes include the Jalapeno Porter, 1407 Gruit, 1882/83 Honey Rye Ales, Fiery Future Vienna, Harvest Apple Ale, Sour Smoked Sumerian, and Yellow Snow Blonde Ale.
+A few of my more tasty beer recipes include the Jalapeno Porter, 1407 Gruit, 1882/83 Honey Rye Ales, Fiery Future Vienna, Harvest Apple Ale, Sour Smoked Sumerian, Zweiflussener Altbier, Morat/Cyser, Leftover Brownie London Brown Ale, and Yellow Snow Blonde Ale.
 I love all kinds of beer but I have a special place in my heart for all German lagers (the real stuff from Germany only!) and Belgians.
 My favorite beer is Gulden Draak, which is a delicious Belgian strong dark ale.